kaustubh23/recipemanager/recipemanager/README.md

----

 # Recipe Manager

 ## Overview

 The Recipe Manager application allows users to create, update, search, and delete recipes.
-It supports functionalities such as managing ingredients, steps, and user profiles.
+It supports functionalities such as managing ingredients, recipe instructions, and user profiles.
 This README provides details on the architectural choices, setup, and running the application.

 ## Table of Contents